Road Trips Australia

 7 – Maintain Forward Momentum

-Maintain the right gear and speed to maximize torque availability, as torque is needed to help power through softer sand.
+Maintain the right gear and speed to maximise torque availability, as torque is needed to help power through softer sand.
 So pick a gear that keeps your revs up without driving like a nutter.
 2nd or 3rd gear low range is a sweet spot for extra soft sand in our vehicle.
 If you drive an auto, it should be easy in low range.

 Towing in Sand